thiagocamposviana/TuteiGDPRBundle/README.md

 Proof of concept for a command to disable a user and hide its contents (eZ Platform):

 php bin/console tutei:user-hide $userId --env=dev

+Proof of concept for a command to export a user and hide its contents in json_format (eZ Platform):

+php bin/console tutei:user-export $userId --env=dev